remotion-dev/remotion/packages/docs/docs/cloudrun/cli/render.md

 Passing in input props:

 ```
-npx remotion cloudrun render --props='{"hi": "there"}' testbed my-comp
+npx remotion cloudrun render media test-site tiles --service-name=remotion--3-3-82--mem512mi--cpu1-0--t-800 --props='{"hi": "there"}'
 ```

 ## Flags

 ### `--region`

-The [AWS region](/docs/cloudrun/region-selection) to select.
-Both project and function should be in this region.
+The [GCP region](/docs/cloudrun/region-selection) to select.
+Both the Service and the Cloud Storage bucket should be in this region.

 ### `--props`

 [React Props to pass to the root component of your video.](/docs/parametrized-rendering#passing-input-props-in-the-cli) Must be a serialized JSON string (`--props='{"hello": "world"}'`) or a path to a JSON file (`./path/to/props.json`).

-### `--log`

-Log level to be used inside the Lambda function.
-Also, if you set it to `verbose`, a link to CloudWatch will be printed where you can inspect logs.

 ### `--privacy`

 One of:

-- `"public"` (_default_): The rendered media is publicly accessible under the S3 URL.
+- `"public"` (_default_): The rendered media is publicly accessible under the Cloud Storage URL.
-- `"private"`: The rendered media is not publicly available, but signed links can be created using [presignUrl()](/docs/cloudrun/presignurl).
+- `"private"`: The rendered media is not publicly available, but is available within the GCP project to those with the correct permissions.

 ### `--max-retries`